RoseCityRobotics/common_platform/common_platform_ws/src/imitation_learning/MODEL_COMPILATION.md

 ## Step 3: Compile ONNX to HEF using Hailo Dataflow Compiler

-The Hailo Dataflow Compiler (HDF) converts ONNX models to HEF format.
-This tool is typically provided by Hailo and runs on a development machine (not necessarily on the Raspberry Pi).
+The Hailo compilation process is a two-step procedure:
+1. **Parse ONNX to HAR**: Convert ONNX model to Hailo Archive (HAR) format
+2. **Compile HAR to HEF**: Compile HAR to Hailo Executable Format (HEF)

 ### Installation